yash-dhore/BiscuitBlitzer/README.md

 - **Achievements**: Unlock milestones and hidden secrets as you play!
 - **Statistics Tracking**: Monitor your progress with detailed statistics.

-## Future Plans
-I’m working on enhancing the game.
-Upcoming features include:
-- Graphical improvements
-- More ways to upgrade your biscuit-blitzing empire
-- And more!

 **Earn passive income!**
 ![passiveIncome](docs/passiveIncome.png)